chickenpie-three/chickenpie-farm/README.md

-# Slingshot Global — Cloud Run Starter
+# Chickenpie-Farm — Cloud Run Starter

 This is a minimal React + Express project wired for Google Cloud Run using a Dockerfile build.